picotech/picosdk-ps2000-matlab-instrument-driver/README.md

 * PicoScope 2204A & 2205A

-The driver should also support the following products which are now obsolete:
+The driver supports the following products which are now obsolete:

 * PicoScope 2104 & 2105
 * PicoScope 2202